obaoba0808/lighthouse-1/docs/releasing.md

 The planned ship dates are added to the internal Lighthouse calendar.

 If a release is necessary outside these scheduled dates, we may choose to skip the next scheduled release.

+In general, the above release dates are when new versions will be available in npm.
+About a week later, it will be reflected in LR / PSI.
+Some 10 weeks later, it will be available in Chrome.

 ### Release manager